James Baldwin and the Meaning of Whiteness: Chris Hedges

 By Chris Hedges

 Raoul Peck’s “I Am Not Your Negro” is one of the finest documentaries I have ever seen—I would have stayed in the theater in New York to see the film again if the next showing had not been sold out.
-The film powerfully illustrates, through James Baldwin’s prophetic work, that the insanity now gripping the United States is an inevitable consequence of white Americans’ steadfast failure to confront where they came from, who they are and the lies and myths they use to mask past and present crimes.
+The newly released film powerfully illustrates, through James Baldwin’s prophetic work, that the insanity now gripping the United States is an inevitable consequence of white Americans’ steadfast failure to confront where they came from, who they are and the lies and myths they use to mask past and present crimes.
 Baldwin’s only equal as a 20th century essayist is George Orwell.
 If you have not read Baldwin you probably do not fully understand America.
 Especially now.

 History “is not the past,” the film quotes Baldwin as saying.
 “History is the present.
 We carry our history with us.
 To think otherwise is criminal.”